Mikhail-Ko/Gradient-Descent-Implementation/README.md

 ### Gradient Descent Implementation for Linear Regression
 ***
-This example demonstrates how gradient descent slove linear regression problem.
+This example demonstrates how gradient descent to slove linear regression problem.

 ### Gradient Descent Algorithm
 ***